The Lord has called us to seek Christ by focusing on Reaching, Training, Building, and Sending, in a variety of ways as we serve together.

 The Lord gave us this property and building at 4800 North Michigan Road in 1966.
 He’s given us the privilege of daughtering churches and supporting other church plants in our presbytery for the last 50-plus years.

-In addition to Dr. Blackwood, Rich Johnston, and James Faris have served as lead pastors.
+In addition to Dr. Blackwood, Rich Johnston, James Faris, and Jerry Foltz have served as lead pastors.
 Many others have served through the years as associate pastors, elders, deacons, staff members, missionaries, professors, interns, members, and servants of the church.

 We are grateful to be a part of Reformed Presbyterian Church of North America.
 It is one of the oldest evangelical denominations in the country, founded in 1798.
 The Lord planted our roots as a church in Scotland, where he brought about the Reformed Presbyterian Church through the second reformation in the seventeenth century.
 In that context, the Reformed Presbyterians (Covenanters ) stood in the face of great opposition “For Christ’s Crown and Covenant.”